 With this the total number of granted patents stands at 28 with 25 nos. of pending patent applications.

 Trademarks applied and granted:

-Two Applications for registration of Trademark pertaining to in-house technologies have been made during the year to enhance the brand image of the company.
+Two applications made earlier for registration of Trademark pertaining to in-house technologies to enhance the brand image of the company, have been granted during the year.

 EILs sustainability mandate has evolved from compliance to environmental regulations and norms in a way that make it a responsible organization, transparent to all its stakeholders.
 The Companys project designs support sustainability right from conceptualization to plant commissioning and subsequently, the commercial operation.
 Energy efficiency, resource optimization and safety of plant personnel and society at large are the cornerstones of our business operation.
 They also ensure business continuity.

 EIL has refocused its engineering philosophy and business models to achieve long term sustainable growth.
 It has also initiated evaluation and reporting of performance on the triple bottom lines pertaining to economic, social and environmental aspects.
 The sustainability initiatives at EIL shall definitely propel the organization on an upward growth trajectory.